Phoenicia Diner, Credit: Kevin Trageser

 On Long Island, watch the fishing boats from your table at waterfront bistros like Dave's Grill on Montauk Harbor or experience the mastery of farm-to-table cooking at the groundbreaking North Fork Table & Inn.
 Also on the North Fork, Bedell Cellars is the premier winery and one of the wine world's up and coming stars.

 At the Culinary Institute of America in the Hudson Valley, you can dine at five award-winning restaurants staffed by future celebrity chefs.
-Take a seat at FDR's favorite table at the Beekman Arms in Rhinebeck.
-The Hudson Valley landmark has been welcoming guests (including George Washington) since 1766, when Revolutionary War heroes drank rum toddies and townspeople took refuge when the British attacked.
+Take a seat at FDR's favorite table at The Tavern at Beekman Arms in Rhinebeck.

 Ithaca's Moosewood has inspired a series of cookbooks for generations of whole food fans.
 Another Finger Lakes classic is Dinosaur Bar-B-Que in Syracuse.
 New York Kitchen, in Canandaigua, is a treat for all tastes.
 Celebrate culinary innovation in Buffalo.
 Anchor Bar is the birthplace of world-famous Buffalo wings and Charlie the Butcher is the creator of the "Beef on Weck" sandwich.
 Taste NY markets at New York State Welcome Centers in every region offer food and drink items sourced as locally and regionally as possible.

 Enjoy our suggestions or venture out and find your own favorites!